Liphium/godot-dotnet-dockerfile/README.md

 **Q: Why does Godot throw `Parse Error: Identifier "..." not declared in the current scope.` in my CI/CD pipeline?**

 **A:** This typically happens if you are using a plugin, especially [GUT](https://github.com/bitwes/Gut).
-This PR should fix this issue: https://github.com/godotengine/godot/pull/92303
+This was fixed in version 4.3 by the [PR #923303]( https://github.com/godotengine/godot/pull/92303)

+**Q: Why does Godot hang in my CI/CD pipeline?**

+**A:** This is a known issue (see [issue #100122](https://github.com/godotengine/godot/issues/100122) or [issue #89767](https://github.com/godotengine/godot/issues/89767)).
+A workaround is to structure your project to have the blend files outside of your godot project folder and just have the glb files inside your godot project.